omkarsjoshi/bbo_capstone/model_card.md

 **Week 7.** A `WhiteKernel` noise term (lengthscale bounds 0.05–10,000) was added to prevent the GP from fitting noise with unrealistically short lengthscales.
 The earlier manual classification of functions ("blind", "stalled", "TuRBO") was replaced with a systematic rule based on the LOO-CV trust gate: functions with R² ≥ 0.30 were routed to the global GP ensemble, and all others to TuRBO.
 Neural-network sensitivity was removed from the dimension-importance panel after being found to correlate closely with the GP and random-forest methods, while being the least reliable of the four given the limited number of data points available.
 A log-warping trial on F5 was reverted after it was found to reduce LOO-CV R².

 **Week 8.** As a reflective exercise, the acquisition and kernel choices used in the pipeline were compared to prompting strategies used with large language models (structured versus zero-shot prompting, temperature and top-p sampling, and context-window truncation).
-The practical outcome of this exercise was the addition of `TuRBOTracer`, a diagnostic that tracks the trust-region radius across iterations, allowing a collapsing trust region — indicating the optimiser has become stuck — to be identified explicitly rather than inferred after the fact.
+The practical outcome of this exercise was the addition of `TuRBOTracer`, a diagnostic that tracks the trust-region radius across iterations, allowing a collapsing trust region, indicating the optimiser has become stuck, to be identified explicitly rather than inferred after the fact.

 **Week 9.** Most of the pipeline's current configuration originates from the audit conducted this week, ahead of the final round.